MEET OUR INSTRUCTORS

 Paul McCusker graduated from both the Illustration and Media Arts Cartooning programs at Sheridan College.
 He has been freelancing as a Cartoonist/Illustrator since 1976.
 First as a local cartoonist for the Guelph Life Newspaper and later for the Globe and Mail and the Toronto Star.
 Paul was also one of the Orb comic artists.

-Joan has taken many spinning, weaving and dyeing workshops with her guild, OHS, in Ireland and in Vancouver, BC with the Maiwa Textile Symposium.
+Joan has taken many spinning, weaving and dyeing workshops with her guilds, OHS, in Ireland and in Vancouver, BC with the Maiwa Textile Symposium.
 Of particular interest to her is the use of natural plant material for dyeing.
-A few years ago she lobbied successfully at Neilson Park Creative Centre to plant a Dye Garden, with starter plant materials generously donated by Black Creek Pioneer Village.
-The NPCC-EHS Dye Garden has yielded a number of opportunities and possibilities.
+Joan successfully led in the development of a Dye Garden at Neilson Park Creative Centre, with starter plant materials generously donated by Black Creek Pioneer Village.

 Starlee Lively Odorico